-The world is filled with cheap acoustic guitars and it’s a rare case that you find a decent guitar which delivers good quality and smooth playability.
-Rouge RA 090 Dreadnought acoustic guitar is an entry level guitar, for such a low-priced guitar Rouge RA 080 provides the players with a decent look that every guitar player would happily add to their collection.
+The world is filled with cheap acoustic guitars and it’s a rare case that you find a decent one which delivers good quality and smooth playability.
+For such a low-price, the Rouge RA-090 provides the players with a decent look that every player would happily add to their collection.

-Whether you’re just starting out to learn on how to play the guitar or you’re an intermediate player looking for a steel-string to have fun around with.
+Whether you’re just starting out to learn on how to play, or you’re an intermediate player looking for a steel-string to have fun around with, this is one to go with.
 The Rouge creators outdid themselves to make this guitar as inexpensive as possible and it reflects when you take a look at the materials used to provide the guitar with structure and the body it needs.

 Rouge RA 090 is equipped with a fairly big dreadnought, and its body is made entirely with laminated whitewood, a glossy finish and the pickguard on the face is made of black.
 It also comes in different variety of colors, including natural classic look, sunburst, and black.
 The Rouge RA 090 neck is made of substantial nato, the fretboard is mainly painted maple as we mentioned in our Rogue RA-090 Review.

-As you may understand from the materials used to make this guitar you’ll come to the conclusion that this is not a very sophisticated acoustic guitar nor does it fall in the medium category of guitars but nonetheless it feels well put together and its durability will have you strumming it for a proper amount of time.
-Its life span may not satisfy the needs of every player but with a god string change, you may increase the durability and the playability of the guitar.
+As you may understand from the materials used to make this instrument you’ll come to the conclusion that this is not a very sophisticated acoustic, nor does it fall in the medium category of guitars, but nonetheless it feels well put together and its durability will have you strumming it for a proper amount of time.
+Its life span may not satisfy the needs of every player but with a good pair of strings, you may increase the durability and the playability of it.